esemai-pharmacy/.github/profile/README.md

+💊 This
-💊 That is a pharmacy project
+is a pharmacy project
 💉 ESEMAI created By ErdemSaitEnesMertAvukaI :)

 Hayırlı kazançlar